mlafleur/mlafleur.github.io/_posts/2014-02-18-monetizing-rmv-awesome.md

 ---
 Title: Monetizing RMV Awesome!
-Published: 2014-02-18 16:37:33
 Excerpt: "Part of a series covering Windows Client development, we continue to work on RMV Awesome – an ironically named Modern UI application for keeping tabs on the Massachusetts Registry of Motor Vehicles.
 In this article we'll start monetizing our app use the Microsoft Advertising SDK."
 Tags:
   - Mobile
   - Monetization
   - RMV Awesome
   - Windows
-dsq_thread_id:
-  - 'a:1:{i:0;s:10:"3546619376";}'
-author:
-  - Marc LaFleur
-post_date:
-  - 2014-02-18 16:37:33
-post_excerpt:
-  - "Part of a series covering Windows Client development, we continue to work on RMV Awesome – an ironically named Modern UI application for keeping tabs on the Massachusetts Registry of Motor Vehicles.
-In this article we'll start monetizing our app use the Microsoft Advertising SDK."
-permalink:
-  - /monetizing-rmv-awesome/
 ---
 <em>NOTE: This is part of a series covering Windows Client development.
 Our sample application is RMV Awesome, an ironically named Modern UI application for keeping tabs on the Massachusetts Registry of Motor Vehicles.
 In this article we'll look at monetizing our creation.</em>